 Great news.
 It turns out that we’re still social animals.
-Despite living in a hyper-connected world where we can hide behind tech and our computer screens, smart businesses still recognise the importance of face to face meetings.
+Despite living in a hyper-connected world where we can hide behind tech and our computer screens, smart businesses still recognize the importance of face-to-face meetings.

 This is why business travel spend is set to reach a huge $1.6 Trillion by 2020, according to the latest research by The Global Business Travel Association.

-With more companies working, collaborating and trading internationally than ever before, business travel is an ever increasing part of our professional lives.
+With more companies working, collaborating, and trading internationally than ever before, traveling for business is an ever-increasing part of our professional lives.
 So how does mobile make this even easier for us?

 Focus on closing that business deal or entertaining that client and take the stress out of international travel with our pick of the best mobile apps.

 Seamlessly getting from A to B

 Navigating your way through a new city can be tricky.
 From the London underground to New York’s metro, from minicabs to luxury vehicles, here is our pick of the best apps to keep you moving and connected when you travel internationally.
 And with most of them offering mobile payments and tickets, we also take the admin hassle away.